Vaggal/data-manipulation-app/README.md

 The Graph page is disabled as there was no time for its implementation.
 Charts.js/D3.js could be used as an easy solution.

-The already generated tests were adjusted to pass with the changes of the code and but no new tests were created.
+The already generated tests were adjusted to pass with the changes of the code but no new tests were created.
 A test fails in the map component, probably due to a type error in the OpenLayers library but no solution was found as the time spent there was already too much(>30 mins).
 Cypress could be used to generate some e2e tests if there was more time for their implementation.